 Based in Boca Raton, Florida, MobileHelp serves users ranging from 19 to 110 years old in all 50 states.
 In 2012, MobileHelp received the North American Frost & Sullivan Award for Growth Capital Investment Opportunity for its Duo device, which was the first fully integrated mobile medical alert device with GPS technology.
-According to the company’s website, MobileHelp assists someone with an emergency every 7.5 minutes.
 The company is FDA registered, FCC certified, and PTCRB certified.

-MobileHelp offers five different medical alert systems.
-All of its systems are priced competitively, especially the MobileHelp Classic.
+MobileHelp offers six different models of medical alert systems, including the innovative Touch system.
+All of its devices are priced competitively, especially the MobileHelp Classic.
 This in-home system costs just $19.95 a month, including cellular service through AT&T’s network.
 The low base price on its own would be notable.
 And since it includes cellular service, the MobileHelp Classic is much more affordable than comparable in-home cellular systems.

 Who MobileHelp Is Best For